 - Now add the marinated pork and mix well.

-- Cook on low flame for 1 hour 30 minutes or more till the pork is soft and all the water is released.
+- Cook on low flame for 1 hour and 30 minutes or more till the pork is soft and all the water is released.
 Add a little water once in a while to prevent burning.

-- Once the pork is soft, open the cover and add ghee and pinch of garam masala and cover.
+- Once the pork is soft, open the cover and add ghee and a pinch of garam masala and cover.

-- Serve with steaming rice or paratha.
+- Serve Kosha Shuor-er Mangsho with steaming rice or paratha.

 Notes

-Slow cooking makes the dish perfect.
+- Slow cooking makes the dish perfect.

-I have adjusted the spices based on my preference.
+- I have adjusted the spices based on my preference.

-Kashmiri red chili powder is optional however, it gives a nice color to the dish and also balances the hotness.
+- Kashmiri red chili powder is optional; however, it gives a nice color to the dish and also balances the hotness.

 Nutrition